Thank you for choosing Landfolk.com!

 We encourage you to upload photos of your holiday home to our Platform.

 If you upload your own images, you agree that the Platform may use these images and that these images do not belong to third parties.
-At the same time, you agree that we may use the images that you upload for marketing our Platform.
+At the same time, you agree that we may use the images you upload to market our Platform.

-By using the Platform, you agree that we may take pictures of your holiday home for the purpose of marketing the holiday home and the Platform.
+By using the Platform, you agree that we may take pictures of your holiday home to market the holiday home and the Platform.
 Images taken by Landfolk or photographers contracted by Landfolk are our property and may not be used without our written permission.

 Landfolk is entitled to remove your images from the Platform at any time.

-The reporting obligation is incumbent on Landfolk, and this means that we report your gross rental income for rentals via Landfolk to the tax authorities once a year.
+The reporting obligation is incumbent on Landfolk, and this means that we report your gross rental income for rentals via Landfolk to SKAT once a year.

 16) Applicable law and jurisdiction

-Any dispute or claim arising in connection with the rental relationship, or the breach or invalidity thereof, shall be governed by Danish law without regard to its conflict of law rules.
+Any dispute or claim arising in connection with the rental agreement, or the breach or invalidity thereof, shall be governed by Danish law without regard to its conflict of regulations.

 The court of jurisdiction is Aarhus.